-- c) We draw attention to Note no. 2.21 of the financial statements, regarding pending comprehensive review of carrying amount of all assets (including receivables, investments and balances lying under Goods & Service Tax) & liabilities and non provision for impairment of carrying value of the assets and write back of liabilities if any, pending completion of the CIRP and various irregularities reported by the forensic auditor M/s BDO India LLP, appointed by one of the lenders, in their forensic audit report for the period from April 01, 2013 to March 31, 2017 as communicated by certain banks.
-In the absence of comprehensive review as mentioned above for the carrying value of all the assets and liabilities, we are unable to comment that whether any adjustment is required in the carrying amount of such assets and liabilities and consequential impact, if any, on the reported losses for the year ended March 31, 2024.
+- c) We draw attention to Note no. 2.21 & 2.23 of the financial statements, regarding pending comprehensive review of carrying amount of all assets (including receivables, investments and balances lying under Goods & Service Tax) & liabilities and non provision for impairment of carrying value of the assets and write back of liabilities if any, pending completion of the CIRP and various irregularities reported by the forensic auditor M/s BDO India LLP, appointed by one of the lenders, in their forensic audit report for the period from April 01, 2013 to March 31, 2017 as communicated by certain banks and communication received from certain banks with respect to willful defaulter and fraud.
+In the absence of comprehensive review as mentioned above for the carrying value of all the assets and liabilities and unable to determine of potential impact of communications from banks in respect of willful default / fraud, we are unable to comment that whether any adjustment is required in the carrying amount of such assets and liabilities and consequential impact, if any, on the reported losses for the year ended March 31, 2025.
 Non determination of fair value of financial assets & liabilities and impairment in carrying amount for other assets and liabilities are not in compliance with Ind AS 109 "Financial Instruments", Ind AS 36 "Impairment of Assets" and Ind AS 37 "Provisions, Contingent Liabilities & Contingent Assets". - d) We draw attention to Note no. 2.26 of the financial statements, regarding non adoption of Ind AS 116 "Leases" effective from April 01, 2019 and the consequent impact thereof.
-The aforesaid accounting treatment is not in accordance with the relevant Ind AS 116. - e) We draw attention to Note no. 2.21 of the financial statements, regarding continuous losses incurred by the Company, current liabilities exceeding its current assets, default in repayment of borrowings, default in payment of regulatory and statutory dues and pending application of renewal of a Telecom License.
+The aforesaid accounting treatment is not in accordance with the relevant Ind AS 116. - We draw attention to Note no. 2.21 of the financial statements, regarding continuous losses incurred by the Company, current liabilities exceeding its current assets, default in repayment of borrowings, default in payment of regulatory and statutory dues and pending application of renewal of a Telecom License and potential impact of the matters stated in note no 2.23.
 This situation indicates that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 The accounts however have been prepared by the management on a going concern basis for the reason stated in the aforesaid note.
 We however are unable to obtain sufficient and appropriate audit evidence regarding management's use of the going concern basis of accounting in the preparation of the financial statements, in view of ongoing CIRP, the outcome of which cannot be presently ascertained.

-The Networth of the Company excludes the effect of qualification under (a), (c), (d) and (e) above which are non-quantifiable as referred therein.
+The Net worth of the Company excludes the effect of qualification under (a), (c), (d) and (e) above which are non-quantifiable as referred therein.